Lent at Haymarket Church

 Devotional by Text and Email

 For those who are looking to “go deeper” and really dig into the season of Lent, we’ve put together a devotional called “Jesus in the Old Testament.”
-We will be exploring stories from the Old Testament and seeing how they point us to Jesus.
+We will be looking at Psalms (prayers and songs from the Old Testament) that show up in the Gospels and learning what these connections between Old and New Testament have to teach us about Jesus.
 These devotionals have been written by pastors and Christian scholars from throughout Virginia (and beyond).

 You can find all of the devotionals (all those that have been published so far) here.